joshjriley/toast/doc/dev-notes.md

 - If you have to use a grey time for a half night, make sure to consider the DE or DL.
 - Full nights sometimes need to be split, but rare.
 - Program rankings are independent numerical systems per TAC (letter code?)
+- 2020A_U207 requsted full night but split card into 4 quarters (for some reason i think to match them with another program), but since it was ESI and that is super restrictive, we gave them 1 full night in the end
+- See 2020A_C247.
+MoonIndex is on an X.  Are these switched?
+There are more like this though?